Ash530888/Just-Eat-Restaurants/README.md

 You may also see any lint errors in the console.

 ## Assumptions
+- Can use AI's assistance (reasonably)
-- I assumed I could have some fun and not take it seriously :)
+- I assumed I could have some fun and doesn't have to be serious :)

 ## Future Improvements/Works
 - Additional Filters/toggles for specific food items: pizza, pasta, burgers, etc